edgelesssys/constellation/README.md

 ## Documentation

-To learn more, see the official [documentation](https://docs.edgeless.systems/constellation).
+To learn more, see the [documentation](https://docs.edgeless.systems/constellation).
 You may want to start with one of the following sections.

 * [Confidential Kubernetes][confidential-kubernetes] (Constellation vs. AKS/GKE + CVMs)